-Our Guide to assist you buying commercial property in Queensland contains important information to help before you start the buying process.
+When buying commercial property in Queensland, you need this important information before starting the buying process.

-As Queensland Property Lawyers, we help our clients with the purchase and financing of commercial properties, whether vacant land, single stand-alone buildings or in commercial community titles schemes.
+As Queensland Property Lawyers, we help with the Contracts for the purchase and financing of commercial properties, whether vacant land, buildings or commercial community titles schemes.
 We also include some asset protection benefits where possible.

 1. Contract Documents